LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/README.md

 ## Recommended Reading Order

 ### 1. Design Intent (Optional)
-These documents explain *why* the system looks the way it does.
+These documents explain *why* the system looks and operates the way it does.

 - [design-principles.md](design-principles.md) — Core philosophy and tradeoffs